Purpose

 The pandemic shattered the illusion of business as usual.
 Disengagement skyrocketed.
 Nearly 60% of employees are now “quiet quitting.”
 Many of them work off-site.
 Most feel truly isolated or stressed.
 We have the data.
 We just keep ignoring it.

 Management development is not an option.
+It’s a business necessity.

-If we want better organizations — and better futures — we need to get serious about growing better managers.
-That starts with admitting the system is broken.
+If we want better organizations - and a better future for our businesses - we need to get serious about nurturing better managers.

+It starts by admitting the system is broken.
 Then doing something about it.

 • believe everyone knows what they're doing except them

-57% of employees have left at least a job because of their manager.
+In 2019, 57% of employees have left at least a job because of their manager.

 An additional 32% have seriously considered leaving because of their manager.